 Staged annually each November by a team of local authors and experienced publishing and cultural professionals, the Festival aims to present a creative programme of high-quality, entertaining and thought-provoking events to engage audiences in our vibrant local community and beyond.

-In the course of our first four Festivals we have played host to many famous names – Lemn Sissay, Julia Donaldson, Bernardine Evaristo, Ian McEwan, Mary Portas, Kamal Ahmed and Prue Leith to name but a few.
+In the course of our first five Festivals we have played host to many famous names – Lemn Sissay, Julia Donaldson, Bernardine Evaristo, Ian McEwan, Mary Portas, Kamal Ahmed, Rachel Joyce, Cath Kidston, Joanna Trollope and Prue Leith to name but a few.
 Stroud Book Festival also supports and promotes writers, poets, illustrators, publishers and booksellers local to Stroud and the surrounding areas.
 We are always keen to work hand in hand with the wider creative community and make the Festival accessible to as broad an audience as possible.